 Pipeline components which include, pipes, bends and manholes, shall be inspected, internally and externally, on delivery and immediately prior to installation, for compliance with product specifications and to ensure no damage has occurred.
+However, the rubber rings supplied by InfrapipeTM in sealed packaging shall not be removed for inspection until immediately prior to installation.
 Acceptance criteria for pipes, bends and manholes on delivery and immediately prior to installation shall be as follows: